 Facilitative Leaders realize that all of the Facilitative Leadership practices are carried out in conversations.
 Through open, honest, and direct communication, people can understand each other, build shared meaning, and work together to make informed decisions that lead to concerted action and significant results.
 The ladder of inference helps Facilitative Leaders understand how they and others select data, make meaning of that data, make assumptions, draw conclusions, and then act on those conclusions.
 By inquiring into other people’s meaning-making and making explicit their own sense-making, Facilitative Leaders are able to discover shared meaning that can lead to understanding or action.

 Designing Pathways to Action Part 1: Design Excellent Meetings

 In our work and our communities and our lives, time is often the most important resource we have.
 In our work lives in particular, especially for managers and leaders, most of our time is spent in meetings.
 And yet, almost one-third of meetings are considered unnecessary by the people who attend them.
 By focusing on meeting design through six key elements of planning meetings, we honor the people in the meeting and their time, and create the conditions for stronger collaboration.

-Please note IISC will be offering this workshop virtually in 2021, in the form of five 3-hour sessions, offered over five consecutive weeks.
+Please note IISC will be offering this workshop virtually in 2021, in the form of seven 3-hour sessions, offered over seven consecutive weeks.
 Subscribe to our mailing list to be the first to know about how to register when new dates are announced.
 The workshop will also be available as an offering for participants from one organization or network.
 Please message us for more information.